Several years ago a friend recommended this book:

-I have found out in recent years that building a business is like planning a wedding.
-You cannot afford to do everything you want (either due to time or budget), and it is easy to get bogged down in minutia.
+When building a business, you cannot afford to do everything you want (either due to time or budget), and it is easy to get bogged down in minutia.
 It is best to chose a few priorities to stay on track.
-For my wedding last year, we chose two major priorities – a big band and a beautiful dress.
-All other decisions were made from there.
-And now with this startup, I have decided that the best use of funds are people and branding… and I am sticking with it.
+With this startup, I have decided that the best use of funds are people and branding… and I am sticking with it.

 To help you find your passion and purpose, Zag encourages you to write an obituary for your company 25 years into the future.
 I found this exercise difficult for a couple of reasons.
 First, I am a strong believer in iteration.
 I build with as much feedback as possible and change my plan according to this feedback, market conditions, and the status of my team.
 Because I build this way, I often do not think long term.
 I follow a purpose and see where things go.
 Secondly, I am a nontraditional girl.
 I do not associate my value based on awards or associations – and when you think of an obituary it usually comes down to traditional achievements.

 But I did the exercise anyway.
 It came out weak.
 I worked on it some more and then decided to hell with it.
 And today I am finally coming around to understand my feelings on this.

 Last night my grandmother, Lois Walling, passed away.
 She was 88 years old and “a tough old bird” as she called herself.
 The woman was my biggest cheerleader and probably the toughest woman I know.
 And this morning when we sat down to write her obituary, we struggled to find the right words that would tell the world how great this woman was in the traditional obituary format.

 Let me tell you a little about Lois.